 Staff members assist both the Commission and the Director in fulfilling their mandates.
 Staff members provide a wide range of services to the public.
 This includes providing information about the NWT Human Rights Act to the general public and to parties involved in the complaint process.

-The NWT Human Rights Adjudication Panel is a separate and independent agency hears complaints referred by the Director.
-The Adjudication Panel also hears appeals of the Director’s decisions to dismiss complaints.
+The NWT Human Rights Adjudication Panel is a separate and independent agency hears complaints referred by the Commission.
+The Adjudication Panel also hears appeals of the Commission’s decisions to dismiss complaints.

 This post is also available in: French